Envirometrix/PredictiveSoilMapping/05-Statistical_theory.md

 examples.

 The code and examples are provided only for illustration.
-More complex predictive modeling is described in section \@ref(soilmapping-using-mla).
+More complex predictive modeling is described in chapter \@ref(soilmapping-using-mla).
 To install and optimize all packages used in this chapter please refer to section \@ref(Rstudio).

 ### Modelling soil variability